 The trnasimpedance operational amplifier is another operational amplifier configuration.
 This type of amplifier is used to convert the current input signal into output voltage signal.
 It finds applications in the circuits where the input is the current source for example the photodiode.
 The output of the photodiode is the current signal so in order to manipulate the signal using the controller this signal needs first be converted into the voltage signal and this can be done by the Transimpedance Amplifier.
 The basic circuit of the Trasnimpedance Amplifier is shown in the figure below:

-That is all for now I hope this post will be helpful for you.
+That is all for now I hope this post op amp Applications will be helpful for you.
 In the coming posts I will come up with more interesting applications of the Operational Amplifier.
 Till then stay connected, keep reading and enjoy learning.